wcbing/support.typora.io/_posts/basic/2016-01-01-Markdown Reference.md

 [Google]: http://google.com/
 ```

-In Typora, clicking the link will expand it for editing, and command+click will open the hyperlink in your web browser.
+In Typora, clicking the link will expand it for editing, and <kbd>Command</kbd> + click will open the hyperlink in your web browser.

-### URLs
+### URL's

-Typora allows you to insert URLs as links, wrapped by `<`brackets`>`.
+Typora allows you to insert URL's as links, wrapped by `<`brackets`>`.
 For example `<i@typora.io>` becomes <i@typora.io>.

 Typora will also automatically link standard URLs (for example: www.google.com) without these brackets.

 ### Images

-Images have similar syntax as links, but they require an additional `!` char before the start of the link.
+Images have similar syntax as links but they require an additional `!` char before the start of the link.
 The syntax for inserting an image looks like this:

 ``` markdown
 ![Alt text](/path/to/img.jpg)